fhiso/tsc-governance/strategy.md

 the order in which the authors are conventionally listed.
 No meaning should be associated with the order of different types of elements.

-> (Luther 2016-01-14) I am unsure that sub-elements are actually out of the question.
-The reference collection tools that I have used regularly permit some sub-elements, for example with structured name objects in a list as the value of an author field.

-> (Luther 2016-01-15) Is "sparingly" allowing ordering the right idea?
-Either order can be handled by a citation text producer or it cannot.
-If it can, why be sparing in its use?
-If it cannot, why allow it at all?

-> (Tony 2016-01-20) Citation elements may not contain sub-elements, or pointers, but what about multi-valued data (e.g. a string of page references) or typed data (as in a date that must be formatted differently for different end-users)?
-I know this isn't a design document but I wanted to make sure that the current categorical exclusions weren't exclusing these too.

-> (Richard 2016-02-15) I've tried to reword to clarify these points.

 ### Source Derivation Vocabulary

 Our [Sources & Citations Exploratory Group](/egs/sceg) (S&CEG) spent a